 A career is a long-standing journey.
-Starting with that immense happiness and excitement of the first salary, a number of promotions, transfers, and several ups & downs later, you reach the zenith of your career, and then comes retirement.
+Starting with that immense happiness and a roller coaster ride later, you reach the zenith of your career and then comes retirement.
 For some, this is followed by a post-retirement job search.

 Retirement, though generally perceived as the onset of a new phase of life marked with relief, relaxation and lots of leisure time, may usher in new challenges for the aging souls.